A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin

 \section{Conclusion}

 In this work we have presented a particle physics model using the Stueckelberg mechanism which can generate millicharged dark matter and can provide the necessary baryon cooling to explain the EDGES data.
 The model we consider is one where the hidden sector possesses a $U(1)$ gauge symmetry and the gauge field of the hidden sector has a Stueckelberg mass mixing with the hypercharge gauge field of the standard model.
 In this case a dark fermion in the hidden sector develops a millicharge due to the Stueckelberg mass mixing mechanism and interacts with the baryons via electromagnetic interactions.
 We solve a coupled set of equations for the yields of the dark fermion and the dark photon, and for the temperatures of millicharged dark matter and of the baryons as a function of redshift.
 This allows us to compute the millicharged DM relic density as well as the baryon cooling as a function of the redshift.
-We give a set of benchmarks which simultaneously satisfy the required fraction of the millicharged dark matter relic density and of baryon cooling and thus satisfy the EDGES data and lie in the region of the parameter space consistent with all other experimental constraints.
-A confirmation of the effect seen by EDGES in future data could be a possible indication of the Stueckelberg mass mixing mechanism operating in the early universe.
+We give a set of benchmarks which simultaneously satisfy the required fraction of the millicharged dark matter relic density and of baryon cooling and thus satisfy the EDGES data and lie in the region of the parameter space consistent with all other experimental constraints. \\

-{\bf Acknowledgments:} Communications with Ely Kovetz and Julian Mun\~{o}z are acknowledged.
+{\bf Acknowledgments:} Communications with Ely Kovetz, Hongwan Liu, Julian Mun\~{o}z, and Michael Williams (related to LHCb data on dark photon limits) are acknowledged.
 The research of AA was supported by the BMBF under contract 05H18PMCC1, while the research of PN and ZYW was supported in part by the NSF Grant PHY-1913328.